Ziqi-Yang/peek/README.md

 - Store marked region and peek it later:
    1. Mark a region
    2. Use `peek-overlay-dwim` to store the region
-   3. Use `peek-overlay-dwim` again to show a peek window of the marked content.
+   3. Use `peek-overlay-dwim` again to show a peek view of the marked content.
 You can use this command in other buffer/window to show the marked content.
-   4. Use `peek-overlay-dwim` to hidden the peek window.
+   4. Use `peek-overlay-dwim` to hidden the peek view.

 - Find definition of a symbol.
-   1. Use `peek-xref-definition-dwim` to show the definition at the cursor point in peek window.
+   1. Use `peek-xref-definition-dwim` to show the definition at the cursor point in peek view.
-   2. Use `peek-xref-definition-dwim` again to hide the peek window.
+   2. Use `peek-xref-definition-dwim` again to hide the peek view.
 You can also use `peek-overlay-dwim` to do this job.

 - Display eldoc for the symbol under cursor.
   note: you need Emacs version >= 28.1